 Standards are developed within subcommittees (SC), working groups (WG), or task forces (TF).
 Participation in standards development is open to anyone having an interest.
 To ensure standards stay current, all standards undergo a periodic review every five years to determine whether to reaffirm, revise or withdraw the standard.

-For more information or to partipate in B65 conatct [email protected]
+For more information or to participate in B65 contact [email protected]

 Advisory Group to the International Organization for Standardization's Technical Committee 130, Graphic Technology.
 The US TAG consists of experts from the industry who provide guidance to ANSI on the development of the U.S. position on international standards relating to the graphic arts.